jwl-7/c0de_gr1nd/python_explanations/next_permutation.md

 ```

 ## Explanation
-The general algorithm for computing the next permutation:
+The algorithm for computing the next permutation:
 1. Find _i_ such that _p_[_i_] < _p_[_i_+1] and entries after index _i_ appear in decreasing order
 2. Find the smallest _p_[_j_] such that _p_[_j_] > _p_[_i_]  (note that _p_[_j_] occurs after _p_[_i_])
 3. Swap _p_[_j_] and _p_[_i_]